Research

 under review

-Earlier papers in this series
+Earlier work in this series

 -

-People use theory of mind to craft lies exploiting audience desires (proceedings)
+People use theory of mind to craft lies exploiting audience desires

 Berke*, Sterling*, Chandra, Jara-Ettinger · CogSci 2025 (* equal contribution)